d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/approx-training.md

 ## Hierarchical Softmax

-Hierarchical softmax is another type of approximate training method.
-It uses a binary tree for data structure as illustrated in :numref:`fig_hi_softmax`, with the leaf nodes of the tree representing every word in the dictionary $\mathcal{V}$.
+*Hierarchical softmax* is another type of approximate training method: it uses a binary tree for data structure as illustrated in :numref:`fig_hi_softmax`, with the leaf nodes of the tree representing every word in the dictionary $\mathcal{V}$.

 ![Hierarchical Softmax.
 Each leaf node of the tree represents a word in the dictionary. ](../img/hi-softmax.svg) :label:`fig_hi_softmax`